dkhunt27/simple-js-validator/README.md

 #### simple javascript validators

 From the above scenarios, I created several simple functions that will output exactly what I expect them to.
-I decided to break apart the "existance" test into isDefined (meaning empty things are defined) and isEmpty (meaning it must contain something).
+I decided to break apart the "existence" test into isDefined (meaning empty things are defined) and isEmpty (meaning it must contain something).

 In a future version, I will also add a isTrue which will only return true if the value is "true", 1, or true and an isFalse which will only return true if the value is "false", 0, or false